shiro/usagi.io-frontend/src/ProgrammingSection/programmingSectionBody.md

 each with their good and bad parts.

 I'm interested to work with many technologies and stumbling upon new ones as they emerge.
-Constant learning is required to expand our horizon and keep track of the bigger picture.
+Constant learning is required to expand our horizons and keep track of the bigger picture.